rb090/Privacy-Policies-Pocket-Explorer/Privacy-Policy-en.md

 The app request the GitHub API, please also read the GitHub Privacy Policies for further information: https://help.github.com/en/github/site-policy/github-privacy-statement

 User can connect optionally their GitHub account.
-For this a GitHub application was created on GitHub named 'Git-Explorer-App', user gave the following permissions by authorizing this GitHub app:
+For this a 'GitHub OAuth App' was created on GitHub named 'Git-Explorer-App', user gave the following permissions by authorizing this GitHub app:

 - Access public repositories
 - Read all user profile data